 A trellis is a great way to support flowering or fruiting vines that like to climb, such as tomatoes, squash, clematis, and roses.
 But it takes some thought to decide which material to use for building a trellis.

 So, what are the best materials for a trellis?
 The best materials for a trellis are bamboo, aluminum, and vinyl.
-Bamboo is best for a natural appearance that will last.
+A bamboo trellis is best for a natural appearance that will last.
 Aluminum is best for a light trellis that won’t rust.
-Vinyl is best for vines that do not produce fruit.
+A vinyl trellis is best for vines that do not produce fruit.

 Of course, there are many more materials to choose from.
-The material you use for your trellis will how long you want it to last, how much you want to spend, and what you are planting.
-Let’s take a closer look at the best trellis materials.
+Which one you use for your trellis depends on how long you want it to last, how much you want to spend, and what you are planting.

 There are four basic categories of materials you can use for a trellis:

 - Wood (easy to work with, but does not last as long as others without protection, such as stain or sealer.)

 - Metal (harder to work with, but more durable than wood.
 Without protection, some metals will oxidize on contact with air.)

 - Plastic (light and flexible, but perhaps not the best choice for heavier vines or fruiting plants.)

 - Recycled (can be made of any or all three of the above categories.)

 When making your decision on a trellis material, the main factors to take into account are: